Israeli voters punish Netanyahu but keep him in power

 | JERUSALEM

-JERUSALEM Benjamin Netanyahu set about forging a new ruling coalition on Wednesday after Israeli voters fed up with state coddling of ultra-Orthodox Jews chastised him by propelling an upstart centrist party to prominence.
+JERUSALEM Israeli leader Benjamin Netanyahu narrowly won an election in which disgruntled voters catapulted a new centrist challenger into second place and he now faces the daunting task of building a coalition.

-Tuesday's vote crystallised demands for attention to bread-and-butter issues over the ambitions of religiously fired hardliners, and largely sidelined foreign policy issues such as Iran's nuclear plans and Palestinian aspirations.
+Tuesday's vote crystallised demands for attention to bread-and-butter issues over the ambitions of religiously fired hardliners and largely sidelined foreign policy issues such as thwarting Iran's nuclear plans and Palestinian aspirations.

 The right-wing prime minister claimed victory after his Likud party and its ultranationalist Yisrael Beitenu ally took 31 of parliament's 120 seats, according to a near-final tally.

-"The likelihood of a purely right-wing government has receded, along with the headaches that would cause for Obama," said David Makovsky, an expert at the Washington Institute for Near East Policy.
-"So there's a better chance for Netanyahu to find a 'modus vivendi' with the U.S."

-In the first U.S. reaction, Obama's spokesman renewed a call for resuming stalled peace talks with the Palestinians: "We believe that what needs to take place is direct negotiations between the two parties that addresses the final-status issues and results in a two-state solution," Jay Carney said.
+That made it the biggest single bloc, despite losing 11 of its previous seats.
+Overall, right-wing and religious parties emerged with roughly half the total, an erosion of the dominance Netanyahu had enjoyed during almost four years of deadlock in peacemaking with the Palestinians and jitters over Iran.

-Israeli media highlighted the electoral setback for Netanyahu and the surprise surge of the centrist Yesh Atid (There is a Future) party, runner-up with 19 projected seats in a parliament likely to include about a dozen parties in all.
+"A blow for Netanyahu," was the headline in the biggest-selling daily Yedioth Ahronoth on Wednesday, echoing other Israeli media homing in on the surprise surge of the Yesh Atid (There is a Future) party, runner-up with 19 projected seats.

-Netanyahu, who in two terms as premier has enjoyed backing from the growing religious minority, quickly made overtures to his opponents by saying he wanted to form as wide a coalition as possible, a process that is likely to take several weeks.
+Netanyahu, who in two terms as premier has enjoyed core religious backing, quickly made overtures to his opponents by saying he wanted to form as broad a coalition as possible, a process that is likely to take several weeks.

-In an apparent bid to persuade Yesh Atid leader Yair Lapid to join his cabinet, Netanyahu pledged his administration would ensure "a more equal sharing of the burden" - a reference to generous privileges granted to the ultra-Orthodox 10 percent.

-He also promised affordable housing and changes in the electoral system: "We awaken to a morning after the elections with a clear message from the public, which wants me to continue to lead the country," Netanyahu told reporters.

-Praising the premier's reaction to the vote, Lapid signalled he would negotiate with Netanyahu, by rejecting overtures from the left to try and form a bloc to deny him the premiership: "I want to take this off the table.
-We won't create a blocking majority," Lapid said, adding the "election results are clear".

-Former broadcaster Lapid focused his campaign on ending draft exemptions for Jewish seminary students and drawing more of the ultra-Orthodox, many of whom receive state stipends, into the workforce - steps supported by many secular Israelis.

-A senior member of Yesh Atid said that ending exemption from military service was central to the party's platform, as was reviving the U.S.-backed peace talks with the Palestinians.
+A senior member of Yesh Atid, led by former television presenter Yair Lapid, said the issue of ending exemption from military service was central to the party's platform, as was reviving peace talks with the Palestinians.

 "Whoever wants Yesh Atid in the coalition will need to bring these things," Ofer Shelah told Army Radio.